madetech/blog/posts/how_to_give_your_application_the_support_it_needs.md

 Additionally, look for teams who communicate well and often - you're handing responsibility for the wellbeing of your application to a third party, but for the sake of transparency you want to remain an active part of development.

+###Availability
+One of the benefits of working in the software industry is the greater freedom it provides in allowing teams of developers to work remotely from anywhere with a stable internet connection, whether that's from a coffee shop, another city or even another country.
+Unfortunately, this isn't the case in many other industries so, when bringing in a support team, it's useful to know that physical location, or even time zones, won't be a barrier to getting good work done.

+###Communication
+Though the team you find will be working with you in a support capacity, it's likely there'll be numerous times when you need to get hold of them at a moment's notice.
+More than that, you need to know that the team, over time, are delivering results.
+Find teams who provide an open and active channel for you to engage with them in (Slack, Skype etc) on a daily basis, and who take the time to showcase the work they've done for you every couple of weeks.

 ###Collaborators
 When you've zeroed in on a few likely candidates and have begun making initial enquiries, you ought to be looking for a team you can build a relationship with, who'll do more than simply the bare minimum to keep your application functional.